rakoth-gri/gri_slider/readme.md

 }
 ```

-#### 2.2 'options' - the optional prop for customizing styles of main container (.gri-slider).
-This is a javascript CSSStyleDeclaration object:
+#### 2.2 'csssd' - the optional prop for customizing styles of main container (.gri-slider).
+This is a javascript CSS_Style_Declaration object:

 ```javascript
 {